Introduction to Install Perl

 Step 5: Alternatively, you could also select the “Run Script” option under the Run menu.
 Also, pressing the (F5) key does the job.

 Congrats on successfully executing your first Perl program.
 Now you are all set to begin your journey in the world of Perl programming.
-I hope you have an exciting one!
+Hope you have an exciting one!